lrberge/indexthis/README.md

 The only purpose of this package is to create indexes (aka group IDs, aka keys) as fast as possible.
 Indexing turns a vector, or group of vectors of the same length, to a single *integer* vector ranging from 1 to the number of unique values in the vector, or group of vectors.

 Indexes are important inputs to many algorithms (usually low level).
-Whiile working on the original vectors can be slow, working with a simple integer vector with nice properties (unitary increments) is fast.
-And you can always retrieve the original vectors from the index.
+While working on the original vectors can be slow, working with a simple integer vector with nice properties (unitary increments) is fast.
+And you can always retrieve the original vectors from the index (see the Appendix for an example).

 But enough talk, here's a simple example:
 ```R